Jetas18/fedora-post-install-script/README.md

 How to create launcher for the script:

-create a file with the .desktop extention
+create a file with the .desktop extention on the path ~/.local/share/applications/